anhr/commonNodeJS/myPoints/myPoints.md

 ```
 You can see two small white points on your canvas.

-### Change points size to 25 and point color of the first point.
+### Change points size to 25 and point color of the first point to green.
 ```
 const arrayFuncs = [
 	new THREE.Vector4(